Michigan Tech Beats Fundraising Goal, Ends Year in the Black, Wins 5 NSF Career Awards

 August 7, 2014—

-Michigan Technological University surpassed its fundraising goal for the fiscal year just ended, raising $30.94 million, Les Cook, vice president of student affairs and advancement, told the Michigan Tech Board of Control at its regular meeting on Aug.
+Michigan Technological University surpassed its fundraising goal for the fiscal year just ended, raising $30.94 million, Les Cook, vice president of student affairs and advancement, told the Michigan Tech Board of Trustees at its regular meeting on Aug.
 7, 2014.
 Julie Seppala, treasurer to the Board, reported that Michigan Tech finished the fiscal year with a positive balance of nearly $17 million in its Current Fund.
 The Current Fund includes the General, Designated, Auxiliary, Retirement and Insurance and Expendable Restricted Funds.

 State Leaders Honor Tech